awsdocs/amazon-vpc-user-guide/doc_source/VPC_Route_Tables.md

 ### Subnet Route Table Association<a name="route-table-assocation"></a>

 Each subnet in your VPC must be associated with a route table\.
 A subnet can be explicitly associated with custom route table, or implicitly or explicitly associated with the main route table\.
-For more information about viewing your subnet and route table associations, see [Determining Which Subnets Are Explicitly Associated with a Table](WorkWithRouteTables.md#Route_Which_Associations)\.
+For more information about viewing your subnet and route table associations, see [Determining Which Subnets and or Gateways Are Explicitly Associated with a Table](WorkWithRouteTables.md#Route_Which_Associations)\.

 Subnets which are in VPCs associated with Outposts can have an additional target type of a local gateway\.
 This is the only routing difference from non\-Outposts subnets\.